muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T62)
+- New: Input Viewer: shows "raw" value and "curved" value for an input.

 ### (m76T61A)
 - Added: curve verbose mode to provide information on curve processing in the log file.
 - Updated: refactored input and output devices to filter out unwanted directinput data.